SteveAustin79/YTDLa/README.md

-# YTDL - YouTube Channel Downloader 1.0
+# YTDL - YouTube Downloader 0.1
-A command line YouTube channel video downloader.
+A command line YouTube video downloader.
 Download one, multiple or all videos from a specific YouTube channel in any available resolution as mp4.

 Restricted video download possible, but requires authentication via accounts.google.com/device.